RitviktheRivecha/YouTubeIcebergNetwork/README.md

 community are centered around?
 Through answering these questions, valuable analytic information will be uncovered which can help iceberg YouTubers with collaboration and marketing strategies.

-For more information about the methodology, read the attached paper.
+For more information about the methodology, read the attached paper, YTIcebergNetworks.pdf